maths/moodle-qtype_stack/doc/en/CAS/Equivalence_reasoning.md

 ## TODO

-1. Reject equations containing trig functions (for the moment) as invalid.
-2. Document only specific types of problems which we support reasoning by equivalence with.
+1. Document only specific types of problems which we support reasoning by equivalence with.
-3. Decide implication direction as well as establishing equivalence.
-E.g. if a student squares both sides.
-4. Removal of redundant inequalities from conjunctive and disjunctive expressions.
-Deal with end points, e.g. this includes expressions like x<3 or x=3 which come from to_poly_solver.
+2. Provide better feedback to students about what goes wrong.
+3. Reject equations containing trig functions (for the moment) as invalid.
+4. Track down Maxima's internal <= commands.
+When did these appear?!
+Refactor and remove STACK version.
 5. Define \(x\neq a\) operator.
 Needed to exclude single numbers from the domain.
+5. Define \(x\pm a\) as an infix and prefix operator.
+6. Removal of redundant inequalities from conjunctive and disjunctive expressions.
+Deal with end points, e.g. this includes expressions like x<3 or x=3 which come from to_poly_solver.
+7. Decide implication direction as well as establishing equivalence.
+E.g. if a student squares both sides.
-6. Calculate the natural domain, and use this information.
+8. Calculate the natural domain, and use this information.
 Auditing.
-7. Provide better feedback to students about what goes wrong.
-8. Add a comment character for notes by the student?
-9. Equivalence using a substitution of one variable for another.
+10. Equivalence using a substitution of one variable for another.
 See simultaneous equation example.
-10. Track down Maxima's internal <= commands.
-When did these appear?!
-Refactor and remove STACK version.

 ## Longer term plans